Understanding Direct Student Loans

 For both types of loans, the amount your student will receive is determined by their school, their current school year and whether they’re considered dependent or independent.
 Once your child is awarded a federal loan, the school will apply the loan funds to their tuition, fees, room and board, as well as any other school charges.
 If there are any funds left over, the remainder of the loan will be returned to the student, but it must be used for only educational expenses.

-If you’ve still got questions, you can talk to a knowledgeable financial aid counselor to discover what financing options are available for your child.
-These professionals can help you and your student decide how to make student loans manageable during (and after) their college experience.
+If you’ve still got questions, you can talk to a knowledgeable financial aid counselor to discover what financing options are available for your student.
+These professionals can help you decide together how to make student loans manageable during (and after) their college experience.

 Posted: June 16, 2018